Schools release COVID numbers in Richmond, Columbia counties

 - A.R.
 Johnson, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

-- Cross Creek, 0 positive students, 1 quarantined student, 0 positive employees, 1 quarantined employee
+- Cross Creek, 0 positive students, 0 quarantined students, 0 positive employees, 1 quarantined employee

 - Davidson, 0 positive students, 1 quarantined student, 0 positive employees, 0 quarantined employees